Environmental impacts of harvesting forests

 You need to consider how you will:

-- protect freshwater such as rivers and wetlands by stopping sediment reaching them and causing damage to the waterways and surrounding vegetation
+- protect freshwater such as rivers and wetlands by stopping sediment and slash reaching them and causing damage to the waterways, surrounding vegetation and coastal marine areas

 - protect biodiversity such as nesting birds and any significant natural areas within or beside your forest

 - minimise damage to vegetation outside the forest.

 You will need to manage:

 - earthworks, such as building tracks, roads and landings.
 These activities can cause erosion if not carefully planned, and any bare earth can result in sedimentation of waterways and must be carefully managed